 There are a lot of things needed to make any show successful.
 You need the right people and the right tools.
 A great cast to put on the show and a great production team to make it all happen.
-However above all there needs to be communication.
+However, above all, there needs to be communication.
 Good communication is a solid foundation for not only theatre but contributing success to a lot of things in life.
-Here are some tips to make sure communication is happening with in your production.
+Here are some tips to make sure communication is happening within your production.

 Starting off, Make sure to be very clear when getting your point across.
 Details are important when talking to both the cast and the production team.
 The director has a vision for the show and he or she needs to communicate with all to make sure that everything comes together.
 This applies to both verbal and written communication.